 This blog provides 14 important HR metrics examples.
 HR metrics are indicators that enable HR to track and measure performance on different aspects and ultimately predict the future.
 However, not all HR metrics are created equal.
 In this blog, we will provide some of the most valuable HR metrics examples.

-Even though this list provides some of the most essential HR metrics, you might come up with a great number 15!
+Even though this list provides some essential HR metrics, you might come up with a great number 15!
 You are welcome to suggest additional HR metrics in the comments below.

 HR metrics examples in recruitment

 An important metric for recruitment is the ‘time to hire’.
-This shows the efficiency of the recruitment process and provides insight into the difficulty of filling a certain job position.
+This is the number of days between a position opening up and a candidate signing the job contract.
+It’s an excellent way to measure the efficiency of the recruitment process and provides insight into the difficulty of filling a certain job position.

 2. Cost per hire (total cost of hiring/the number of new hires)

 Like the time to hire, the ‘cost per hire’ metric shows how much it costs the company to hire new employees.
 This also serves as an indicator of the efficiency of the recruitment process.